Eugeny/tabby/README.md

   * [clickable-links](https://github.com/Eugeny/terminus-clickable-links) - makes paths and URLs in the terminal clickable
   * [theme-hype](https://github.com/Eugeny/terminus-theme-hype) - a Hyper inspired theme
   * [shell-selector](https://github.com/Eugeny/terminus-shell-selector) - a quick shell selector pane
+  * [title-control](https://github.com/kbjr/terminus-scrollbar) - allows modifying the title of the terminal tabs by providing a prefix, suffix, and/or strings to be removed
+  * [scrollbar](https://github.com/kbjr/terminus-scrollbar) - adds a scrollbar to terminal tabs

 ---